 Which Skills Does Every Business Development Representative Need to Master?

-As we can see, being a BDR is tough!
+As we can see, being a business development representative is tough!
 So While great BDRs are worth their weight in gold., but they’re hard to come across.
 Here’s a look at the skills BDRs need to exhibit and master.

 BDRs will often find themselves going from one task to another.
 For instance, they might spend their mornings sending out batches of fresh emails before they focus on researching a particular industry in the afternoon.
 Due to the variety and volume of tasks, BDRs must be able to effectively manage their time.
 For example, they use time management techniques like Pomodoro to structure their daily work.